Grand Tour Season 5 Release Date | Amazon cast, trailer, locations - Mash Viral

 No information has been released on where the Grand Tour gang will travel next – although Clarkson et al. Want to follow on social media to get occasional updates of the shooting.

-Given the focus of the previous season on Asia, however, it could be justified to assume that the fifth season will take the team to another location – perhaps to a continent closer to home.
+Given the focus of the previous season on Asia, however, it can be assumed that the fifth season will take the team to another location – perhaps to a continent closer to home.

 Who will be in Season 5 of the Grand Tour?